vongosling/dependency-mediator/README.md

 but if we build our project to war package according with Java EE specification.we always have nothing to do but with the naked eye to lookup some underlying conflict jar packages.of course,which depend on Java EE container classloader's class loading mechanism.

-Now,I write a plugin based on maven to solve this problem,if you have better idea or improving suggestion,plean send to me:fengjia10@gmail.com
+Now,I write a plugin based on maven to solve this problem,if you have better idea or improving suggestion,please contact me:fengjia10@gmail.com